smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 ## CNTK Setup

 ML Studio currently uses the Microsoft Cognitive Toolkit (CNTK 2.0) as its deep learning framework.
 You should first install the CNTK on your computer.
-There are several approaches for setting up CNTK on your computer, I recommend the script-driven installation approach, which is easier.
+There are several approaches for setting up CNTK on your computer, I recommend the script-driven installation approach, which is simpler.

 The instruction of using the script-driven installation is <a class="post-link" href="https://docs.microsoft.com/en-us/cognitive-toolkit/setup-windows-binary-script">here</a>.
 It will walk you through the process of installing the Microsoft Cognitive Toolkit (CNTK) for Windows based on a binary distribution.